pantheon-systems/documentation/source/content/guides/multidev/01-introduction.md

 ### Multidev Access for Team Members and Supporting Agencies

 Site admins of an organization with Multidev can invite independent contractors or assign an agency as a supporting organization to a site.

 The Pantheon platform will automatically choose the highest account tier among the group for the site.

+If a supporting organization or individual contributor has an account tier lower than the site owner's tier, their Multidev access will be the same as the site owner's tier.

 This logic makes Multidev features, including the ability to create Multidev environments, available to the supporting organization or the site team members on the associated sites.